Avoiding the Hidden Costs of Web Hosting

 Red Flags to Watch For

-Pricing Red Flags:
+Pricing Red Flags

-- Prices that seem too good to be true
+- Prices that seem unrealistically low

-- Unclear renewal pricing
+- Unclear or missing renewal pricing

 - Complicated pricing structures

-- Pressure to buy long-term contracts
+- Pressure to commit long-term immediately

-Contract Red Flags:
+Contract Red Flags

-- Automatic renewal clauses
+- Automatic renewal without clear notice

 - Difficult cancellation processes